The secret sauce to our success

 How Does RKS Use P/A Mapping?

-2. People related to CRT screens as TVs and thereby knew only to never put their finger prints on the screen.
+People related to CRT screens as TVs and thereby knew only never to put their finger prints on the screen

-3. They knew to stand back far enough to avoid its radiation.
-A button on the screen saying “touch to start” was met with great resistance, in part due to the presentation of the technology.
+They knew to stand back far enough to avoid radiation.
+A button on the screen saying “touch to start” was met with great resistance, in part due to the presentation of the technology

 Imagine a foot-deep display with a 5-inch by 7-inch display buried inches inside a dark bezel.
 It was anything but intuitive.
 Success was finally attained after months of exploration, playing with various designs on screen, and working to reduce the perception of depth and darkness, all of which eventually allowed users who were new to the concept to immediately accept and interact with it.
 That was 1978.